Money Smarts Blog

 1. Know & understand your credit score

 Your credit score is generally the number one determining factor when it comes to getting approved for a credit card (or any other form of credit, really).
-So it’s important to know what you’re working with before you start filling out applications.
+So it’s important to know what you’re working with before you start

 If you already have a credit card somewhere, your provider may offer a free FICO or Vantage score as a feature of your card.
 If you don’t have a credit card at all, or your card doesn’t offer a free credit score, sites like Credit Karma and Credit Sesame are another reliable option to get a feel for where you credit’s at.